MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 > - If the 4 MB limit isn't reached within 1 hour, Defender for Endpoint reports all the transactions performed over the last hour.
 > - If the endpoint device is behind a forward proxy, traffic data will not be visible to Defender for Endpoints and hence will not be included in Cloud Discovery reports.
 We recommend to routing the forward proxy's logs to Cloud App Security using the **Automated log upload** in order to get complete visibility.
 For an alternative way to view this traffic and investigate accessed URLs by devices behind the forward proxy, see [Monitoring network connection behind forward proxy](https://techcommunity.microsoft.com/t5/Microsoft-Defender-ATP/MDATP-Monitoring-network-connection-behind-forward-proxy-Public/ba-p/758274).

-## Investigate device network events in Microsoft Defender Security Center
+## Investigate device network events in Microsoft 365 Defender

 >[!NOTE]
 >Network events should be used to investigate discovered apps and not used to debug missing data.